Nogizaka46: 2018–2021: Departures, fourth generation, and overseas expansion

 From July 6 to September 2, 2018, the group held a national tour, starting with their birthday concert from July 6 to 8.
 On December 1, the group held their first standalone overseas concert at the Mercedes-Benz Arena in Shanghai.
 At the 60th Japan Record Awards, Nogizaka46 won the main Japan Record Award for their 20th single "Synchronicity", marking their second consecutive Japan Record Award win.
 In January 2019, Nogizaka46 visited Taiwan, where they performed at the KKBox Music Awards and held a concert at Taipei Arena.
 The group returned to Shanghai in October 2019, and returned to Taipei in January 2020.

 A series of first generation member graduations started in 2018, when Rina Ikoma, who had centered six of the group's singles, graduated from the group in April.
 The final day of the 7th Birthday Live in February 2019 was a graduation concert for first generation member Nanase Nishino, who had centered or co-centered seven singles.
 In March 2019, Misa Etō held a solo concert as her final public appearance with the group.
 Nogizaka46's first captain, Reika Sakurai, graduated from the group on the final day of the 2019 national summer tour, and was succeeded as captain by Manatsu Akimoto.

 On January 7, 2020, Mai Shiraishi announced her plans to leave the group after the release of its twenty-fifth single.
 On April 28, via her official blog, Mai Shiraishi announced that, due to the COVID-19 pandemic, her graduation would be delayed until it is safe to hold a graduation concert.

 In the summer of 2018, a joint audition was held with Keyakizaka46 and Hinatazaka46.
 After the auditions, 39 members were accepted with 11 being assigned to Nogizaka46, forming the group's fourth generation.
 On February 16, 2020, five Sakamichi Series trainees were assigned to Nogizaka46 as fourth generation members.

 On July 19, 2021, the group announced an audition for the group's fifth generation with applications starting that day and screening taking place on August 10.
 The new generation of members were planned to be unveiled in December 2021.
-To celebrate 10th anniversary of the group, Nogizaka46 released the greatest hits album on December 15, 2021, titled Time Flies,.
+To celebrate the 10th anniversary of the group, Nogizaka46 released the greatest hits album on December 15, 2021, titled Time Flies.